skimit/pypi-license-checker-github-action/README.md

 # PyPI License Checker GitHub Action
-This action validates project's dependencies licenses, failing if it finds any dependency that uses GPL licensing.
+This action validates project's dependencies licenses, failing if it finds any dependency that uses GPL, MPL, and EPL licensing.

 ## Example usage